amontaut/Ireki-Tourism-2020/README.md

 - the user guide of the website (supposed to be given to the guys working at the tourist office) (in french) 🥖
 - the additionnal CSS file

-The website was once hosted but isn't anymore 🤡
+The website was once hosted and online but isn't anymore 🤡